mandyiichen/Telling-Stories-with-Data/dataviz3.md

 Source: https://ceoworld.biz/2018/10/29/countries-where-cyber-bullying-was-reported-the-most-in-2018/

-I would like to use this data to create a world projection map that illustrates cyberbullying is a global issue and informs the audience that it
+I would like to use this data to create a world projection map that illustrates cyberbullying is a global issue to increase the severity of the issue.
+Such data can also help people understand what countries are showcasing higher percentage of cyberbullying by comparing the percentage with other countries.

 **2-2: Percentage of different types of cyberbullying experienced by users.**